-As of December 31, 2016, we did not have any off-balance sheet arrangements other than operating leases and contractual commitments for drilling rig and hydraulic fracturing services, firm transportation, gas processing, gathering, and compression services.
-See "-Debt Agreements and Contractual Obligations-Contractual Obligations" for commitments under operating leases, drilling rig and hydraulic fracturing service agreements, firm transportation, gas processing, gathering, and compression service agreements.
+As of December 31, 2017, we did not have any off-balance sheet arrangements other than operating leases and contractual commitments for drilling rig and completion services, firm transportation, gas processing, gathering, and compression services.
+See "-Debt Agreements and Contractual Obligations-Contractual Obligations" for our commitments under these agreements.